 Symptoms Relatively Unique to Lewy Body Dementia

-According to the LBDA, diagnosis of probable Lewy body dementia requires that 2 of the 3 following characteristics be present, in addition to dementia.
+According to the LBDA, diagnosis of probable Lewy body dementia requires that 2 of the 3 following characteristics be present, in addition to dementia symptoms.
 A diagnosis of possible Lewy body dementia only requires that 1 of the 3 are present, in addition to presenting with dementia.

-Fluctuating cognition: Has trouble with his or her memory or abilities to stay alert and attentive.
+1) Fluctuating cognition: Has trouble with his or her memory or abilities to stay alert and attentive.
 However, these symptoms may seem to get better or worse at times.

 Apart from the differences already noted, approaches to diagnosis and treatment of Lewy body dementia are similar to those of other forms of dementia.
 To learn more about diagnosing dementia (general), click here.